demisto/content/Packs/FiltersAndTransformers/Scripts/MapRangeValues/README.md

 This script converts an input value into another value using two lists.
 The input value or range is searched in the first list (map_from).
 If it exists, the value at the same index from the second list (map_to) is returned.
 If there is no match, the original value is returned.
-This script support range values of float numbers, and string.
+This script supports mapping from either ranges of float numbers or text strings.

 Example 1: